sybrew/the-seo-framework/readme.txt

 			* Removed: This data wasn't allowed in the first place.
 		* "By default, the sitemap only outputs the modified date if you've enabled them within the Social Metabox.
 This setting overrides those settings for the Sitemap."
 			* Removed: No longer applicable.
+		* "Recommended Length: 145 to 155 characters"
+			* Removed: Overshadowed by the pixel counter.
+		* "Recommended Length: 50 to 55 characters"
+			* Removed: Overshadowed by the pixel counter.
+		/
+		* TODO "Multiple trails can be outputted.
+The longest trail is prioritized."

 * **For developers:**
 	* **Added:**